AFLplusplus/AFLplusplus/README.llvm.md

 Note that this us currently the default, as it is the best mode.
 If you have llvm 11+ and compiled afl-clang-lto - this is the only better mode.

+## 8) Bonus feature: 'dict2file' pass

+Just specify `AFL_LLVM_DICT2FILE=/absolute/path/file.txt` and during compilation all constant string compare parameters will be written to this file to be used with afl-fuzz' `-x` option.